Iran frees U.S. sailors with start of nuclear deal in sight

 U.S. Vice President Joe Biden earlier rejected reports that Washington itself had offered Iran an apology over the incident.

-The incident spilt over into the U.S. presidential campaign, where Republicans are critical of the nuclear deal Iran forged with six world powers and due to take effect soon.
+The incident spilled over into the U.S. presidential campaign, where Republicans are critical of the nuclear deal Iran forged with six world powers and due to take effect soon.

 At a campaign rally, Republican presidential front-runner Donald Trump, who accuses President Barack Obama of being weak on foreign policy, described the detention of the sailors as "an indication of where the hell we're going".